-These delicious German Potato pancakes are the perfect appetizer or side dish for any meal.
+These delicious German Potato Pancakes are the perfect appetizer or side dish for any meal.
 Made with crispy potatoes, smoked ham and onions they are sure to please!
 Enjoy Kartoffelpuffer with applesauce, sour cream or your favorite condiment.
 Either way your going to love this easy German Potato Pancakes recipe.

 To make Kartoffelpuffer with ham, you will need the following ingredients: